First Sino-Japanese War: Opening of Korea

-On February 26, 1876, after confrontations between the Japanese and Koreans, the Ganghwa Treaty was signed, opening Korea to Japanese trade.
+On 26 February 1876, after Japanese troops attacked Korean forces in the Ganghwa Island incident, the Japan–Korea Treaty of 1876 was signed, opening Korea to Japanese trade.
 In 1880, the King sent a mission to Japan that was headed by Kim Hong-jip, an enthusiastic observer of the reforms taking place there.
 While in Japan, the Chinese diplomat Huang Zunxian presented him with a study called "A Strategy for Korea" (朝鮮策略 (Cháoxiǎn cèlüè)).
-It warned of the threat to Korea posed by the Russians and recommended that Korea maintain friendly relations with Japan, which was at the time too economically weak to be an immediate threat, to work closely with China, and seek an alliance with the United States as a counterweight to Russia.
+It warned of the threat to Korea posed by the Russians and recommended that Korea maintain friendly relations with Japan, which was at the time too economically weak to be an immediate threat, to work closely with the Qing government, and seek an alliance with the United States as a counterweight to Russia.
 After returning to Korea, Kim presented the document to King Gojong, who was so impressed with the document that he had copies made and distributed to his officials.

 In 1880, following Chinese advice and breaking with tradition, King Gojong decided to establish diplomatic ties with the United States.
-After negotiations through Chinese mediation in Tianjin, the Treaty of Peace, Amity, Commerce, and Navigation was formally signed between the United States and Korea in Incheon on May 22, 1882.
+After negotiations through Chinese mediation in Tianjin, the Treaty of Peace, Amity, Commerce, and Navigation was formally signed between the United States and Korea in Incheon on 22 May 1882.
 However, there were two significant issues raised by the treaty.
 The first concerned Korea's status as an independent nation.
 During the talks with the Americans, the Chinese insisted that the treaty contain an article declaring that Korea was a dependency of China and argued that the country had long been a tributary state of China.
 But the Americans firmly opposed such an article, arguing that a treaty with Korea should be based on the Treaty of Ganghwa, which stipulated that Korea was an independent state.
 A compromise was finally reached, with Shufeldt and Li agreeing that the King of Korea would notify the U.S. president in a letter that Korea had special status as a tributary state of China.
 The treaty between the Korean government and the United States became the model for all treaties between it and other Western countries.
-Korea later signed similar trade and commerce treaties with Great Britain and Germany in 1883, with Italy and Russia in 1884, and with France in 1886.
+Korea later signed similar trade and commerce treaties with Britain and Germany in 1883, with Italy and Russia in 1884, and with France in 1886.
 Subsequently, commercial treaties were concluded with other European countries.